 How to buy rental property: Start with research

 Learning how to buy real estate isn’t a linear process.
-You don’t go from Point A to Point B but instead, take a number of detours in your education from being a complete novice to buying your first property.
+You don’t go directly from point A to point B, but instead, take a number of detours in your education from being a complete novice to buying your first property.
 Although that journey is different for everyone, there is a certain order of lessons to make your voyage into the world of property ownership as smooth as possible.
-Consider the following steps:
+Consider the following steps.

 For a lot of people, this is the hardest part, but it’s a solid and necessary first step in figuring out how to buy a rental property.
 Keep reading and talking to pros (other investors) and others who are seasoned in the industry.
 Do everything you can to learn as much as you can so that you feel ready and prepared to make your first investment.

 Determine your market

 It helps to find your first deal locally or only an hour or two away.
 Dig into websites like Realtor.com and Zillow and start looking at different properties in your area to see what the prices are.
 Get a feel for the locations where prices are higher or lower.
 If possible, connect with other rental property owners in your area to see where they are buying.